Tecmo Stackers: Gameplay

-Development

-Tecmo Stackers was developed by Tecmo for arcades, and later ported to other consoles.
-The mechanic where blocks "stretch like slime" was conceived by Hiroaki Matsui.

 Reception

 Tecmo Stackers received mostly mixed reviews.
 GamePro called it "a highly addictive, Tetris-style puzzle game that's easy enough for anyone to play, yet complex enough to transfix even the best gamers for hours at a time."
 However, they criticized that the single-player mode is dull and easy, the visual of the blocks stretching out to grab other blocks is "disturbing", and the music is annoying enough to "[make] you want to rip the speakers out of your TV."
 They gave it a 4.5 out of 5 for both control and fun factor, but a 3.0 for graphics and a 2.0 for sound.
 Dan Hsu of Electronic Gaming Monthly likewise found the block stretching disturbing, and co-reviewer echoed GamePros strong criticism of the music.
 Both Hsu and John Ricciardi described it as a second-rate Puyo Puyo clone, and Sushi-X, while likening it instead to Columns but with more technique, agreed that chain reactions are mindlessly easy to accomplish.
 Contradicting both EGM and GamePro, the reviewer for IGN said that the music is great.
 They also highly praised the gameplay in both single-player and multiplayer, but also remarked that the game didn't differentiate itself enough from other Tetris-like games, though it would be enough to satisfy fans of the genre.